watari3/GitBucket-Wiki/RefactoringPlan.md

 val paths = request.getRequestURI.substring(request.getContextPath.length).split("/")
 ```
 - Use ```helper/dropdown.scala.html``` instead of direct Bootstrap use.
-- Header of the issue list and the pull request list have same html fragments.
+- Header of the issue list and the pull request list have same html fragments (Open/Close and Sort).